 Gorgeous churches in this style can be seen everywhere, the most beautiful is commonly considered to be the church found in Selima, very near to Sisak, with its gorgeous dome.

 So, whatever your interest level or knowledge of history and architecture, Croatia is bound to surprise and delight.
-And added to that, it’s just a great place to visit, with gorgeous weather and stunning surroundings.
+And added to that, it’s just a great place to visit, with gorgeous weather, luxury accommodations and stunning surroundings.
 Give it a try.